theislab/sfaira/docs/adding_datasets.rst

 Next validate the integrity of your dataloader content with ``sfaira lint-dataloader <path to *.yaml>``.
 All tests must pass!
 If any of the tests fail please revisit your dataloader and add the missing information.

-Finally, test your dataloader with ``sfaira test-dataloader <path>``.
-If all tests pass you can proceed to use your dataloader or to submit a pull request to sfaira.
-This function is currently still in development.
-Hence, we relax this requirement.

 Map cell type labels to ontology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~